It’s harder to get rid of dry skin on feet than it should be. Here we explain why, and what to do about rough skin and cracked heels

 We’d recommend using the NatraCure 5-Toe Moisturising Gel Socks (£14.99) which includes aloe vera and shea butter, slowly releasing therapeutic oils, botanicals and vitamins.
 For best results, wear these socks overnight 2-3 times per week.
 You can read more about overnight treatments in our sleeping beauty guide.

-Once you have dealt with any dry, cracked areas on your feet – there’s several ways to prevent it from returning in the future.
+Once you have dealt with any dry, cracked areas on your feet you can’t stop there.
+Unfortunately, it comes back if you stop treating it.
+With this in mind though, there are several ways to prevent it from returning in the future.

 Practicing proper foot hygiene: The above steps of thoroughly cleaning feet with a foot soak, removing dead skin and keeping the area hydrated with a good foot moisturiser, should be practiced often in order to maintain soft, healthy feet.